selwynpolit/d9book/book/setup_mac.md

 ```

 ::: tip Note
 Test any of these path changes by running `source ~/.zshrc` to reload the environment variables.
-You can also open a new iterm window if you prefer.
+You can also close the iterm window and open a new one if you prefer.
 :::

 By setting up drush globally, you can navigate into a Drupal directory e.g. (`~/Sites/apc`) and issue drush commands e.g.